MarcelMYSchmitt/custom-prometheus-exporter/README.md

 - java
 - go
 - powershell
+- php

 ## To DO
-Extend Readme and add more exporter (powershell not finished yet).
+Extend Readme and add more exporter (php not finished yet).